pierangeloc/ray-tracer-zio/pres/deckset.md

 ![left fit](img/bread.jpg)

 # Functional Effects
 ^ Let's talk about one of my favourite hobbies.
 Baking bread.
 How do I express the act of baking, in an imperative way?
-I just give a list of instructions and they get immediately executed
-Each of these statements gets executed immediately, or kicks in an asynchronous computation How do we deal with this in a functional way?
-We separate the description from the execution, having a data type that _describes
+I just give a list of instructions and they get immediately executed How do we deal with this in a functional way?
+We separate the description from the execution

 #### Imperative baking